LEARNAcademy/syllabus/Rails-C&V/03rails_params.md

 - As a user, I can visit a page that takes 2 numbers and displays where or not the first number is evenly divisible by the second
 - As a user, I can visit a page that takes in a string and displays how many characters are in the string
 - As a user, I can visit a page that takes a string and displays whether it is a palindrome
-- As a user, I can visit a page that takes a noun, verb, adjective, adverb, and location and displays short, uses them to display a short silly story
+- As a user, I can visit a page that takes a noun, verb, adjective, adverb, and  uses them to display a short silly story